HarborCompliance/todo-interview-app/README.md

 *Acceptance criteria*

-Given I’m on the create task screen,
+- Given I’m on the create task screen,
-And I’m logged in,
+- And I’m logged in,
-I can see four required input fields on the page
+- I can see four required input fields on the page
   - task name (text)
   - description (paragraphs)
   - status (select list - Draft, In Progress, Completed)
   - assign user (select list),
-then I fill all the above required input fields,
+- then I fill all the above required input fields,
-And I press the “Submit” button
+- And I press the “Submit” button
-I should be redirected to the home page
+- I should be redirected to the home page

 *Story #2* - As an unauthenticated user, I can view all the tasks

 *Acceptance criteria*

-Given that I’m on the homepage,
+- Given that I’m on the homepage,
-I can see all the tasks in a table,
+- I can see all the tasks in a table,
-With four columns (name, description, status, user name), They are paginated with 10 records on each page,
+- With four columns (name, description, status, user name),
+- They are paginated with 10 records on each page,
-Each todo has an "edit", and "delete" link
+- Each todo has an "edit", and "delete" link

 *Story #3* - As an unauthenticated user, I can log in

 *Acceptance criteria*

-Given that I'm on the homepage,
+- Given that I'm on the homepage,
-I can see a login link,
+- I can see a login link,
-When I press the login link,
+- When I press the login link,
-Then I'm redirected to the "login" page,
+- Then I'm redirected to the "login" page,
-And I can see two required input fields on the page
+- And I can see two required input fields on the page
   - username
   - password
-Then I fill all the above required fields with the correct details, And I press the "Login" button,
+- Then I fill all the above required fields with the correct details,
+- And I press the "Login" button,
-Then I should be redirected to the home page,
+- Then I should be redirected to the home page,
-And I see logout link,
+- And I see logout link,
-But I do not see login link
+- But I do not see login link

 *Story #4* - As an authenticated user, I can update a todo

 *Acceptance criteria*

-Given that I'm on the homepage,
+- Given that I'm on the homepage,

-I can see a list of todos each with an edit link,
+- I can see a list of todos each with an edit link,
-And I press the edit link for todo #1,
+- And I press the edit link for todo #1,
-Then I am redirected to the edit todo page,
+- Then I am redirected to the edit todo page,
-I can see three required input fields on the page
+- I can see three required input fields on the page
   - task name (text)
   - description (paragraphs)
-- status (select list - Draft, In Progress, Completed) Then I fill all the above required input fields,
+  - status (select list - Draft, In Progress, Completed)
+- Then I fill all the above required input fields,
-And I press the “Submit” button,
+- And I press the “Submit” button,
-Then I should be redirected to the home page
+- Then I should be redirected to the home page

 *Story #5* - As an authenticated user, I can delete a todo

 *Acceptance criteria*

-Given that I'm on the homepage,
+- Given that I'm on the homepage,
-I can see a list of todos each with a delete link,
+- I can see a list of todos each with a delete link,
-And I press the delete link for todo #1,
+- Add I press the delete link for todo #1,
-Then I see a confirmation popup with a confirm button, And I press the confirm button,
+- Then I see a confirmation popup with a confirm button,
+- And I press the confirm button,
-Then I am redirected to the home page,
+- Then I am redirected to the home page,
-And I cannot see task #1 listed on the homepage
+- And I cannot see task #1 listed on the homepage

 ## Bonus User Story